 What is your USP?
 (Unique Selling Point) Have you clearly defined your offering?
 What makes your company special and what is it that you offer that is different from your competitor?
 Once you have clearly defined your offering you will know how to target your ideal customers much more effectively.

-Colours in Branding is very important.
+- Use consistent Colours and Design Colours in Branding are particularly important.
 Knowing the psychology of colours and what colours can evoke different the reactions you want should be considered when choosing a logo.
 Blue is a favourite colour of men and can gain loyalty to a brand.
 Yellow brings clarity and warmth, green promotes growth, health, and peace while red creates feelings of excitement and boldness and so on.
 When you have chosen your colours, talk to your printer/designer and get the Pantone reference and keep the same shade of colours every time your brand is represented.

 - Know your audience and how to reach them